Thosjomi/hello-world/README.md

 # hello-world
 Cool ideas
-... and perhaps some less cool ideas
+... and perhaps some less ones

+A curious researcher looking for knowledge and wisdom